josch/img2pdf/README.md

 without adding more overhead than the PDF structure itself and will save all other graphics formats using lossless zip-compression.

+Another nifty advantage: Since no re-encoding is done in case of JPEG images, the conversion is many (ten to hundred) times faster with img2pdf compared to imagemagick.
+While a run of above convert command with a 2.8MB JPEG takes 27 seconds (on average) on my machine, conversion using img2pdf takes just a fraction of a second.

 bugs
 ----